Seabreg/mozillacacheview/readme.txt

 /stext <Filename>
-Save the list of all cache files into a regular text file.
+Save the list of all visited Web sites into a regular text file.

 /stab <Filename>
-Save the list of all cache files into a tab-delimited text file.
+Save the list of all visited Web sites into a tab-delimited text file.

 /scomma <Filename>
-Save the list of all cache files into a comma-delimited text file.
+Save the list of all visited Web sites into a comma-delimited text file.

 /stabular <Filename>
-Save the list of all cache files into a tabular text file.
+Save the list of all visited Web sites into a tabular text file.

 /shtml <Filename>
-Save the list of all cache files into HTML file (Horizontal).
+Save the list of all visited Web sites into HTML file (Horizontal).

 /sverhtml <Filename>
-Save the list of all cache files into HTML file (Vertical).
+Save the list of all visited Web sites into HTML file (Vertical).

 /sxml <Filename>
-Save the list of all cache files to XML file.
+Save the list of all visited Web sites to XML file.

 /sort <column>
 This command-line option can be used with other save options for sorting